 S.B.
-No. 1067 aims to prohibit public institutions of higher education and their employees from soliciting or accepting gifts, grants, donations, or investments from certain foreign entities identified as posing a risk to U.S. national security.
-The bill introduces a new section, 51.984, to the Education Code, defining "designated country" as those identified by the U.S. Director of National Intelligence in recent Annual Threat Assessments.
-It specifies that institutions and employees cannot accept contributions from governmental entities, political parties, or companies headquartered in these designated countries if a governmental entity from the designated country has an ownership interest in the company.
+No. 1067 is a legislative bill aimed at prohibiting public institutions of higher education, as well as their employees and spouses, from soliciting or accepting gifts, grants, donations, or investments from certain foreign entities deemed a risk to U.S. national security.
+The bill introduces a new section, 51.984, to the Education Code, which defines "designated country" as those identified by the U.S. director of national intelligence in recent Annual Threat Assessments or designated by the governor after consultation with the Department of Public Safety.
+The bill specifies that institutions and their employees cannot accept contributions from governmental entities, political parties, or companies headquartered in these designated countries.

 Statutes affected: